Grace and peace.

 I am Chantilly Mers (she/hers).
 Grateful you stopped by!

-For almost twenty years, I have served and loved the Church as a pastor, music and song leader, faith and justice educator, teacher and local activist.
+For almost twenty years, I have served and loved the Church as a pastor, music and song leader, faith and justice educator, and local activist.
 As much as I love the Church, the truth is I no longer lead or attend one.

 So The Kin-dom Collective (TKC) is my dream of a soulful community that values shared practices over shared doctrines—small, life-giving rhythms that, like fractals, grow into a liberating and life-sustaining future for all of us.
+Because in the end, I believe Love will win.
+Our Love for one another; Love for the Earth; Love for our kids, our neighbor, the documented and undocumented, and all in between.

-Through TKC, I’m hosting small, circle-based gatherings to help us remember—in our bodies and bones—what it feels like to belong to each other and to the Earth.
+Through TKC, I’m hosting small, Circle-based gatherings to help us remember—in our bodies and bones—what it feels like to belong to each other and to the Earth.
 By practicing radical witness and togetherness, even within systems that harm, we can awaken what’s always been in us: our unshakable kinship.
 To me, that’s the hope of the “kin-dom of God.”

 I hope you might join me.